 Glen Cove paving company, owner pay $170K in kick-back scheme restitutions

-Alleged squatters have reportedly been living in a property at 109 Evans St. for months.
+Alleged squatters had reportedly been living in a property at 109 Evans St. for months.
 (Photo courtesy of Wikimedia Commons)

 Glen Head resident Angelo Stanco and his Glen Cove paving and masonry company were sentenced Thursday on wage theft charges and made to pay more than $170,000 in restitutions for forcing employees to kick back checks from the Department of Labor after the company failed to pay prevailing wages from public work projects.